-The LUMI software stacks are made available through the LMOD module environment.
+The LUMI software stacks contain the software that is already installed on LUMI.
+The software stacks are made available through the LMOD module environment.

 On LUMI, two types of software stacks are currently offered:

 CrayEnvoffers the Cray Programming Environment (PE) and allows one to use it completely in the way intended by HPE-Cray.
 The environment also offers a limited selection of additional tools, often in updated versions compared to what SUSE Linux, the basis of the Cray Linux environment, offers.
 If you need a richer environment, you should use our other software stacks.

 LUMIis an extensible software stack that is mostly managed through EasyBuild.
 (Read more about EasyBuild from LUMI documentation here.)
 Each version of the LUMI software stack is based on the version of the Cray Programming Environment with the same version number.

 A deliberate choice was made to only offer a limited number of software packages in the globally installed stack as the setup of redundancy on LUMI makes it difficult to update the stack in a way that is guaranteed to not affect running jobs and as a large central stack is also hard to manage.
 However, the EasyBuild setup is such that users can easily install additional software in their home or project directory using EasyBuild build recipes that we provide or they develop, and that software will fully integrate in the central stack (even the corresponding modules will be made available automatically).

 module avail on a fresh shell will show a list like: